cockroachlabs/workshop_labs/troubleshooting/multiregion/README.md

    22.0s        0         2001.1         1972.0     92.3    251.7    352.3    385.9  2: SELECT c.id, c.code, c.channel, c.status, c.end_date, c.start_date FROM credits AS c, offers AS o WHERE c.id = o.id AND c.code = o.code AND c.status = 'A' AND c.end_date >= '2020-11-20' AND c.start_date <= '2020-11-20' AND o.token = 'c744250a-1377-4cdf-a1f4-5b85a4d29aaa';
 ```

-While it runs, check the Metrics in the AdminUI.
+While it runs, check the Metrics in the DBConsole.
 Open the **Hardware** dashboard to see if you can replicate the spike in high CPU usage.

 ![cpu](https://github.com/cockroachlabs/workshop_labs/blob/master/troubleshooting/media/cpu.png)